kpkanth7/kpkanth7/README.md

 ## 🧠 A Few Things About Me

-More listener than talker, but I usually have an opinion
+- More listener than talker, but I usually have an opinion

-Drawn to systems, patterns, and edge cases
+- Drawn to systems, patterns, and edge cases

-Big on films, binge-worthy series, and rom-coms
+- Big on films, binge-worthy series, and rom-coms

-Partial to sadcore / melancholic music
+- Partial to Pop music and Pop Culture

-Prefer clarity over cleverness, in both code and conversation
+- Prefer clarity over cleverness, in both code and conversation

-##📌 Current Belief
+## 📌 Current Belief

-Quiet, well-designed systems outlast loud ones.
+> Quiet, well-designed systems outlast loud ones.

 ---
 [![](https://visitcount.itsvg.in/api?id=kpkanth7&icon=0&color=0)](https://visitcount.itsvg.in)